Aboriginal and Torres Strait Islander (First Nations) people

 The referral into treatment and the setting for treatment varied by treatment type for First Nations clients:

-- Most referrals for First Nations clients into treatment were from a family member or a self-referral (32%).
+- 1 in 3 referrals for First Nations clients into treatment were from a family member or a self-referral (32%).

-- Over one-quarter (27%) of all referrals for First Nations clients into treatment were from a health service.
+- 3 in 10 (28%) of all referrals for First Nations clients into treatment were from a health service and 1 in 5 (18%) of referrals into treatment were from a correctional service.

-- First Nations clients who received either withdrawal management (54%) or pharmacotherapy (62%) as a treatment type were most likely to be referred by a family member or a self-referral.
+- First Nations clients who received either withdrawal management (54%) or pharmacotherapy (53%) as a treatment type for their own drug use, were most likely to be referred by a family member or a self-referral.

 Australian Government-funded First Nations AOD reporting

 The Australian Government funds primary healthcare services and substance use services specifically for First Nations people.
-These services may be in scope for the AODTS NMDS, but the majority of the services currently do not report to the NMDS.
+These services may be in scope for the AODTS NMDS, but not all of the services report to the NMDS.
 Substance use services previously reported via the First Nations Online Services Report (OSR) data collection up to 2017–18 (AIHW 2024).
 The substance use services program was transferred to the Indigenous Affairs Group within the Department of Prime Minister and Cabinet in September 2013 and then to the National Indigenous Australians Agency in July 2019 (Australian National Audit Office 2017, National Indigenous Australians Agency 2024).
-Since the cessation of substance use services data being collected by the OSR, the number of substances use services for First Nations people in-scope and reporting to the AODTS NMDS has gradually increased.
+Since the cessation of substance use services data being collected by the OSR, the number of substance use services for First Nations people, that are considered in-scope and reporting to the AODTS NMDS has gradually increased.

 The National Agreement on Closing the Gap noted that funding for Aboriginal and Torres Strait Islander (First Nations) Alcohol and Other Drugs (AOD) services and support will increase by up to $66 million to 2024–25, in addition to current funding.
 First Nations’ AOD Treatment Services funded under the Indigenous Advancement Strategy (IAS) currently assists more than 65 providers to deliver AOD activities (Department of Prime Minister and Cabinet 2024).
 The Commonwealth also provides AOD treatment services and prevention, research and communication activities through the Drug and Alcohol Program (DAP) and funding to Primary Health Networks (PHNs), with nearly 30% of PHN funding allocated for First Nations specific treatment services (National Indigenous Australians Agency 2022).